The Anchor Hanover Community Band

 Terry blogged about his journey every week and shared his experiences along the way on Twitter using the hastag #TourDeTerry..

 Summer of Sport 2020

-Between 20 July and 26 July we are holding our own alternative summer games – Summer of Sport 2020 - and we invite you to enjoy them with us.
+Between 20 July and 26 July we launched our own alternative summer games – Summer of Sport 2020 - and we invite you to enjoy them with us.
 Find out more.

 Standing Up 4 Sitting Down

 We are Standing Up 4 Sitting Down and calling on shops to help older people access the high street by providing adequate seating in public spaces.
 Find out more.